Yoshihiro Akiyama: Fighting style

 As a former gold medalist in the sport, Akiyama stands out in MMA for his style of judo.
 His usage of it is mainly defensive, as he rarely indulges in the art's signature throws.
 Instead, Akiyama focuses mostly on defending takedowns in order to brawl with his opponent or getting top position on the mat to perform ground and pound.
 However, he has shown skill with harai goshi, kosoto gake and ouchi gari/osoto gari combinations, as well as the more complex uchi mata.

 Also, thanks to his knowledge of grip fighting, he is often successful in catching low kicks and following with sharp counterpunching.

-Participation in Physical-100

-Akiyima, affectionately nicknamed by fans as 'Sexyama', achieved notoriety by participating in the Korean hit show, Physical-100 released on Netflix on 24 January 2023.
-He was lauded for his excellence performance and leadership at the age of 47 and placed a very respectable 20 out of 100 contestants, before ultimately being eliminated in the round entitled ‘The Punishment of Sisyphus'.
-Akiyima had to push a 100-kilogram boulder up a hill in a battle against three other top sportsmen.

-Having won the admiration of fans and participants alike with his physical prowess and respectful conduct, Akiyima gracefully said these words before destroying his bust:

-“I’m 48 in Korean age this year, and I wanted to show middle-aged men around the world that I can go head-to-head with younger athletes and beat them.
-That’s why I applied.
-I wanted to win.

-“Still, ranking in the final 20 out of 100, I gave the other middle-aged guys watching just a little hope and courage.
-Thanks so much to ‘Physical: 100’ for giving me that role.

-“Us middle-aged men can do it.
-We still got it.
-That’s all.”